Divine Comedy: Thematic concerns

 The Divine Comedy can be described simply as an allegory: each canto, and the episodes therein, can contain many alternative meanings.
-Dante's allegory, however, is more complex, and, in explaining how to read the poem (see the Letter to Cangrande) he outlines other levels of meaning besides the allegory: the historical, the moral, the literal, and the anagogical (compare to the four senses of Scripture).
+Dante's allegory, however, is more complex, and, in explaining how to read the poem (see the Letter to Cangrande) he outlines other levels of meaning besides the allegory: the historical, the moral, the literal, and the anagogical (cf. the four senses of Scripture).

 The structure of the poem is also quite complex, with mathematical and numerological patterns distributed throughout the work, particularly threes and nines.
 The poem is often lauded for its particularly human qualities: Dante's skillful delineation of the characters he encounters in Hell, Purgatory, and Paradise; his bitter denunciations of Florentine and Italian politics; and his powerful poetic imagination.
 Dante's use of real characters, according to Dorothy Sayers in her introduction to her translation of the Inferno, allows Dante the freedom of not having to involve the reader in description, and allows him to "[make] room in his poem for the discussion of a great many subjects of the utmost importance, thus widening its range and increasing its variety."

 Dante called the poem "Comedy" (the adjective "Divine" was added later, in the 16th century) because poems in the ancient world were classified as High ("Tragedy") or Low ("Comedy").
 Low poems had happy endings and were written in everyday language, whereas High poems treated more serious matters and were written in an elevated style.
 Dante was one of the first in the Middle Ages to write of a serious subject, the Redemption of humanity, in the low and "vulgar" Italian language and not the Latin one might expect for such a serious topic.
 Boccaccio's account that an early version of the poem was begun by Dante in Latin is still controversial.